-- In lieu of assigning a costly textbook, you will access readings using Open Education Resources (OER) using the Valencia Writer libguide. - View this short video that shows you this tool.
+- In lieu of assigning a costly textbook, you will access readings using Open Education Resources (OER) using the Valencia ReaderLinks to an external site. - View this short video Links to an external site that shows you this tool.

 Tech Support